snkashis/billypedia/README.md

 let $div = $('<div>').addClass('blue-div');
 ```

+Above, when we create this element, we've yet to add it to the DOM.
+This is advantageous because the DOM we can build complex nested elements, and add them once constructed, and this means the webpage is only redrawn once.

+Let's get to work creating some elements.

 Open up the `index.js` file of the wonkiepedia project, and follow the
 instructions to build out the UI from the loaded JSON data.